nampham720/csci3055u-project-template/README.md

 ## Analysis of the language
 ### Programming Style
 Swift is a __functional__ programming language because of these basic features:
-* __Immutability__: Swift allows programmers to create a constant, which means the value of a variable will not be changed throughout the program.
+* __Immutability__: Swift allows programmers to create a constant.
 This helps a function whose parameters are constant will be **free of side-effect**.
 The function, therefore, would not alter any elements outside itself.
 * __Value type__: pretty much everything within the Standard Library is struct.
 This means whenever a value is passed to struct, and when struct is used to set other objects, the value is affected directly inside that struct/object instead of reference types.
 Example:
 ```swift
 var box = CGRect.zero